 Paco Underhill, author of "Why We Buy"

 Today, more and more shopping centers, malls and retailers are finding that to stay competitive and attract shoppers in the increasingly competitive retail environment and the experiential economy, they must incorporate entertainment and unique experiences in their mix and facilities.
-The end of conspicuous consumption and a decrease in shopper visits due to a value shift accelerated by the Great Recession has made it even more important to generate traffic with other than shopping for stuff.
+The end of conspicuous consumption and a decrease in shopper visits due to a value shift accelerated by the Experience Economy and Great Recession has made it even more important to generate traffic with other than shopping for stuff.

 Many new shopping centers, especially lifestyle centers and town centers, as well as mall renovations, are incorporating a heavy dose of entertainment, dining and eatertainment to their mix to make their centers recreational shopping destinations and to drive frequency of visits and length-of-stay.
 Some are devoting up to 35% or more of their ‘store’ GLA to entertainment, restaurants and cinemas.
 When entertainment is incorporated into a shopping complex, it is sometimes referred to as a retail entertainment center (RECs), retail-tainment, shoppertainment or mall-tainment.